cgtnt/lolcode-interpreter/README.md

 - Variables are only accessible after declaration;
 - Assignment: Assignment of a variable is accomplished with an assignment statement: ```<variable> R <expression>```.
 The RHS expression must be resolved to a value of matching type of the decalared variable, or any type if the variable is of type NOOB.
 - Types are the same as specified in the [original specification](https://github.com/justinmeza/lolcode-spec/blob/master/v1.3/lolcode-spec-v1.3.md#types), however string escape sequences and explicit casting are not supported (only implicit);
+- Type NOOB implicitly casts to zero values of each type;
 - Deallocation and SRS casting are not supported;

 ### Operators